-This recipe has lots, and lots, of variations, with sliced tomatoes, roasted tomatoes, with herbs, and so on, but my version I delicate and accentuated with the accompaniments.
+This recipe has lots, and lots, of variations, with sliced tomatoes, roasted tomatoes, herbs, and so on, but my version I delicate and accentuated with the accompaniments.
 This is a recipe where you need to taste the purée.
-The purée is a delicate balance of flavors, sweet, and a touch herbed.
+The purée is a delicate balance of flavours, sweet, and a touch herbed.
 This is a super simple recipe but there are a few tricks.
-Allow the purée to sit so the flavors come together, otherwise they taste disjointed.
+Allow the purée to sit so the flavours come together, otherwise, they taste disjointed.
 Use the best tomatoes you can buy, no stinging here, this is all about flavorful tomatoes.
-Organic, heirloom tomatoes are best for their flavors, but any good naturally ripened tomato will do fine.
-Finally, use a good Manchego cheese, preferably Spanish, or any hard goats milk cheese.
-You need the bite and salt in the cheese to off-set the sweet purée.
-Finally, I love anchovies on this dish, they are salty and compliment the sauce well.
+Organic, heirloom tomatoes are best for their flavours, but any good naturally ripened tomato will do fine.
+Finally, use a good Manchego cheese, preferably Spanish, or any hard goat's milk cheese.
+You need the bite and salt in the cheese to offset the sweet purée.
+Finally, I love anchovies in this dish, they are salty and complement the sauce well.
 Iberico ham is also perfect as a side for these.

 For more of my own wonderful recipes click here.
 Photo by Nisha Bilgrami, what a beautiful perspective.

 1/2 lb tomatoes, best of the season

 2-3 basil leaves

 Manchego or any hard goats cheese, sliced

 Add the tomatoes, garlic, basil, olive oil and salt to a small blender and purée to a smooth mix.
 Taste and adjust salt as needed.
 The mix should be sweet with the tomatoes, a touch of herb from the basil.
 Adjust as needed.
 Allow the tomato to sit in the fridge for at least 4 hours for the flavours to come together.